The United States Supreme Court in Howes v. Fields ruled that Miranda rights do not necessarily apply to a Defendant interrogated while in prison.

 If law enforcement officials decline to offer a Miranda warning to an individual in their custody, they may still interrogate that person and act upon the knowledge gained, but may not use that person’s statements to incriminate him or her in a criminal trial.

 If you are facing a criminal charge or a violation from traffic stop, it is important to speak with a knowledgeable attorney who may be able to raise any defenses based on your Miranda rights.
-Contact The Law office of Jason Komninos to consult with us about your particular situation and any help we may be able to offer you.

 Read the original article that prompted our thoughts on this topic of protection of rights and self incrimination.